meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 python ../mne-bids-pipeline/run.py --config config_tuab_eeg.py --n_jobs 40 --steps=source
 ```

-Potential errors can be inpsected in the ```autoreject_log.csv``` that is written in the dataset-specific derivative directories.
+Potential errors can be inspected in the ```autoreject_log.csv``` that is written in the dataset-specific derivative directories.

 Now feature computation can be launched for the 3 non-deep learning benchmarks: